OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

     * [aleph.gutenberg.org](http://aleph.gutenberg.org/) via [Project Gutenberg](https://www.gutenberg.org/).
 License: [Open](https://www.gutenberg.org/policy/terms_of_use.html).
     * [pgcorpus](https://github.com/pgcorpus/gutenberg).
 License: [CC BY-4.0](https://zenodo.org/records/2422561).
   * <u>Description</u>: A collection of free eBooks, manually prepared by human annotators.
+  * <u>Text pre-processing</u>:
+    * <u>Filtering</u>: The dataset was filtered based on the author date of death, so that only texts from authors who died more than 70 years ago are included (80 years for French authors).
+This filtering was done to ensure that the texts are in the public domain.
+    * <u>Text cleaning</u>: Headers, footers mentioning the Project Gutenberg were removed.
   * <u>Citation</u>: No paper found.

 #### HAL